My Cheat Meal Doesn’t Usually Stop at One Meal

 - Remember why you started in the first place.
 Everyone has a different motivation for getting and staying in a good place health-wise.
 And despite what you may think, your reason is more than a number on the scale.
 Maybe you’re working out because you want to feel more comfortable and confident in your own skin.
 Maybe you want to tackle your day-to-day life with more energy and endurance.
 Or maybe you want to be there for your kids as long as you possibly can.
 Whatever your reason, zero in on it and think about it.
 Think about it often!
 And when you’re tempted to take a detour from the path to better health, think about it again.
 The more you think about it, the more you dwell on it, the more you’ll become it.
 We become what we focus on.

-- Kill your excuses and take personal responsibility.
+- Kill your excuses and take responsibility for your actions.
 I have the best excuses, and most of them sound pretty legitimate.
 “I’m tired and should listen to my body.”
 “Physical health isn’t everything.
 I want to focus on other things too.”
 “I’ve earned a little break.”
 I’m not saying that you should eternally be on some sort of diet or exercise plan, never taking a break to enjoy life.
 I’m saying that one small allowance can lead to another, to another.
 Other people will help us to excuse ourselves from good health.
 They don’t want us to feel bad, it’s the polite thing to do, and it’s more fun if they’re not the only one eating ice cream.
 But when it all boils down to it, you are responsible for you.
 As author Steve Maraboli said, “By not accepting personal responsibility for our circumstances, we greatly reduce our power to change them.”

 - Be reasonable.
 Focus your efforts on creating an everyday healthy lifestyle that’s doable for you.
 On the other hand, you have to be reasonable about finding a healthy, balanced lifestyle – something that you can maintain for years, not just weeks, that can survive busy, stressful times and birthday parties and holidays and girls’ night out.
 An all-or-nothing mindset is great for very short periods of time, but it’s difficult to maintain.
 Plus we usually throw the whole thing out the window with one slip-up.
 (Your workouts should also be reasonable!
 Check out How to Find a Workout You Can Stick With for help zeroing in on a workout that’s effective and realistic.)